microsoft/object-basin/README.md

 * setting a value in an object

 # JavaScript / Node.js
-See examples and installation instructions in [js/README.md](js/README.md).
+See examples and installation instructions in the [js folder](js/).

 # .NET / C#
-See examples and installation instructions in [dotnet/README.md](dotnet/README.md).
+See examples and installation instructions in the [dotnet folder](dotnet/).

 ## Contributing